-At EU level there are two main types of limits: 'indicative' and 'binding' OELs (IOELs, and BOELs respectively).
+At EU level there are two main types of limits: 'indicative' and 'binding' OELs (IOELs and BOELs, respectively).
 In addition there are 'biological limit values' (BLVs).

-CAD and CMD state that 'Occupational exposure limit value[s]' means, the limit of the time-weighted average of the concentration of a chemical agent or carcinogen or mutagen respectively in relation to a specified reference period; OELs are usually established as 8-hour

-8 time weighted average (TWA) limit values).
+CAD and CMD state that 'Occupational exposure limit value[s]' means, the limit of the time-weighted average of the concentration of a chemical agent or carcinogen or mutagen respectively, in the air within the breathing zone of a worker in relation to a specified reference period; OELs are usually established as 8-hour time weighted average (TWA) limit values).